Home

 Clothing

-Boots (Just an introduction so far.
+(Just an introduction so far.
 Needs research.)
-Socks

 Health

-Non water-based alcohol cleansers, soap and moisturizers
+cleansers, soap and moisturizers

-Some useful inks:
+Some useful

 Hiking

-trips and gear
+and gear

 has lots of good tips on hiking information.
-I can't get images on many
+I can't get images on

 of the links, so it's a bit of a walk in the dark for me.
-Their ten
+Their

 essential items makes a good start for a kit, though.